Eye candy; heard of the term?

 I’d love for you to chime in and share your “should-nots” in Comments below!
 Let’s learn and grow together!

-*update: If you landed on this page and this is your first time on this blog and you feel a lil offended by my words, I encourage you to check out a few more posts to understand my heart!
+*update: If you landed on this page and this is your first time on this blog and you feel a lil offended by my words, I encourage you to check out a few more posts!
 There’s plenty more where I talk about the husbands responsibility in marriage! 🙂

 16 things you should not do as a wife